nextgis/docs_ngcom/source/tutorial_qgis.rst

 You can enable and disable layers and categories within layers.
 Web Map has its own URL, so you can easily share it.
 Play with the Web Map interface.
 Learn more about it: https://docs.nextgis.com/docs_ngweb/source/webmaps_client.html

-Press the |NextGISLogo| icon at the top left corner to view the main interface with the resource list.
+Click the |NextGISLogo| icon at the top left corner to view the main interface with the resource list.

 .. figure:: _static/tut_goto_main_en.png
    :name: tut_goto_main_pic